Seated vs. Standing Calf Raise… Do You Need Both?

-Bodybuilding has long endorsed both standing & seated calf raises as necessary.
+Bodybuilding has long endorsed both standing & seated calf raises.

 When your knee is extended while performing a heel raise, you’ll feel tension in the gastrocnemius, hence the need for standing calf raises.